Hundertwasser Toilets: Description

 Recycled materials, including the community's spent glass bottles and bricks from a former Bank of New Zealand branch, were used throughout.
 Hundertwasser requested that any vegetation removed for construction should be replanted on the building's green roof.
 The toilet was opened in 1999.
-Functionally, it does not differ from other 'normal' public toilets.
+Functionally, it does not differ from other ordinary public toilets.
 There are separate men's and women's areas, but both sides are sometimes viewed by the more curious visitor after giving suitable advance warning.

 Tourism

 The Hundertwasser Toilets are considered the main attraction of Kawakawa and the most photographed toilet of New Zealand.
 The bus-loads of tourists who view the toilets far outnumber the individuals who visit simply to use the facility.

+In October 2020, Te Hononga Hundertwasser Memorial Park was opened by prime minister Jacinda Ardern.
+The complex is designed to celebrate both Hundertwasser and local Māori heritage, and incorporates a library, visitor information centre, cafe, freedom camping facilities and other amenities.
+It was planned and developed by a community trust led by Noma Shepherd, a community leader who had previously worked as Hundertwasser's farm manager.